shantdashjian/supply-brain-automated-tests/README.md

 3. `> mvn install`

 ## Test Results Report
-  * Running the automated tests will generate a test results report which will include screenshots of any failed tests
+  * Running the automated tests will generate a test results report which will include screenshots of any failed tests.
   * In your browser, open `test-output/emailable-report.html`.
   ![alt text](images/emailable-report.png "Test Report")